-Zumba is an aerobic fitness program, including basic core fitness, married to dance routines.
-Set to full of life Latin American beats, it burns between 360 – 530 calories an hour, according to Harvard Health Publications.
-Sweating is not optional, since everyone starts sweating in a couple of minutes and doesn’t stop until the end of class.
+Zumba is essentially an aerobic fitness program, including basic core fitness, married to dance routines.
+Set to full of life Latin American beats, it burns up to 600 calories an hour, according to Harvard Health Publications.
+Sweating is not optional, since everybody starts sweating within a couple of minutes and doesn’t stop until the end of class.

 “Zumba is hard,” said Olga, “but it’s not hard like going to the gym.
-I have to force myself to do that, but with Zumba the music is going and you just want to move.”
+Sometimes I have to force myself to do that, but with Zumba the music is going, and you just want to move.”

-“It’s fast-paced and you’re just watching her feet up on the stage,” said Rita between bites on a Reuben sandwich.
-“It’s those blue shoes the whole time, trying to follow what she’s doing, and then you immediately start sweating.”
+“It’s fast-paced and you’re watching Amy’s feet up on the stage,” said Rita between bites on a Reuben sandwich.
+“It’s those blue shoes she wears the whole time, trying to follow what she’s doing, and then you immediately start sweating.”

 “Immediately!” echoed Vanessa.
 “Sweat was dripping down the small of my back before the warm-up was even over.”

 Amy Annico, a music teacher as well as part-time actress, has taught Zumba since 2008 at area YMCA’s, Live Well Lakewood, health fairs, and retirement homes.
-She regularly attends the annual Zumba Instructor Convention in Orlando, Florida, upgrading her skills
+She attends the annual Zumba Instructor Convention in Orlando, Florida, every year, upgrading her skills